-- Applicants who have succeeded to a Council or Registered Provider tenancy following the death of a relative but cannot remain in the property (e.g. because the property is too large for the applicant's household) - Applicants who are not eligible to succeed to a Council or Registered Provider tenancy following the death of a relative but lived in the property with the tenant for at least 12 months prior to the tenant's death and remain in the property - Applicants who hold the tenancy of a Council or Registered Provider property, are under-occupying the property and are applying to downsize to smaller accommodation (e.g. because they are affected by an "under-occupancy charge") - Applicants who hold the tenancy of a Council or Registered Provider property that has significant Disabled Adaptations and who no longer require these adaptations - Applicants who hold the tenancy of a Council or Registered Provider property and are affected by re-designation.
+- Applicants who have succeeded to a Council or Registered Provider tenancy following the death of a relative but cannot remain in the property (e.g. because they would be under-occupying the property) - Applicants who are not eligible to succeed to a Council or Registered Provider tenancy following the death of a relative but lived in the property with the tenant for at least 12 months prior to the tenant's death and continue to live in the property - Applicants who hold the tenancy of a Council or Registered Provider property, are under-occupying the property and are applying to downsize to smaller accommodation (e.g. because they are affected by an "under-occupancy charge") - Applicants who hold the tenancy of a Council or Registered Provider property that has significant adaptations for persons with disabilities and who no longer require these adaptations